Degrees, Certificates, & Transfer Programs

 APPT 132 P-102 Applied & Related Theory (4.5 units)

 APPT 133 P-201 Beginning Drawing & Design (4.5 units)

 APPT 136 P-302 Advanced Trade Math for Plumbers (4.5 units)

 APPT 137B P-401B Applied Welding (2.5 units)

 APPT 138 P-402 Advanced Drawing & Blueprint Reading (4.5 units)

 APPT 139B Medical Gas Installations (2.5 units)

-Note: Additionally, students who complete the core courses will satisfy Foothill GE Area III, Natural Sciences.
-Effective fall 2019 quarter, students who complete the core courses will also satisfy Foothill GE Area IV, Social & Behavioral Sciences.
-Effective winter 2020 quarter, students who complete the core courses will also satisfy Foothill GE Area II, English.
+Note: Additionally, students who complete the core courses will satisfy Foothill GE Area II, English; Area III, Natural Sciences; and Area IV, Social & Behavioral Sciences.

 Certificate of Achievement in Plumbing Technology